 Keeping it natural and clean would be my main ethos regarding nutrition.
 Nutrition is very individualised and also dynamic across life stages.
 Professionally, I am proud to work with a transparent brand like True Protein and I can be a part of developing clean-label products that contain naturally-derived ingredients.

 Personally, my diet has changed over time for various reasons.
 What I was eating when on the Low FODMAP Diet for managing IBS was completely different to counting macro’s to fuel training six days per week to gain lean muscle mass, and again during pregnancy and breastfeeding.
 The one constant during all of this is that I’ve focused on consuming natural foods and products where I can.

 I think it’s important to understand in health, fitness and nutrition that goals are essential to have but not all of them can be achieved at once, so working with a professional is key.
 Also, acknowledging that your nutrition will shift as health and lifestyle practices do, so good nutrition (whatever that may look like for you) is part of respecting your body’s needs at the time.

 With such an exciting career already behind you, do you have time to do anything else?!

-Overall, I’m pretty simple, I cherish time with my family and close friends, I have two dogs and four chickens who always make me laugh, especially my fur baby, Lola!
+Overall, I’m pretty simple, I cherish time with my family and close friends.
 I really enjoy learning new skills and being creative.
-Lately, I’ve been swamped with the reno of our first home, but that’s a good problem to have.
 In the past I’ve dabbled in pottery, floristry and food styling, and there are so many short courses I’m yet to tick off!